mvtea/mvtea.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Mason, and I'm a recent alumnus of Wesleyan University; I graduated in May 2021 with Bachelor's degrees in astronomy and physics.
-I am currently a teaching assistant for the astrophysics section of the [Summer Science Program (SSP)](https://summerscience.org/).
+My name is Mason, and I'm currently a teaching assistant for the astrophysics section of the [Summer Science Program (SSP)](https://summerscience.org/).
+In August, I'll be joining the [Space Telescope Science Institute (STScI)](https://www.stsci.edu/) as an Associate Systems Engineer to support the [James Webb Space Telescope (JWST)](https://www.jwst.nasa.gov/) mission.

-In my spare time, I work with [Dr. Roy Kilgard](http://rkilgard.faculty.wesleyan.edu/) on **identifying and characterizing X-ray binaries in the local universe with _Chandra_**.
-Before that, I worked on **simulations of images from the Solar Gravitational Lens (SGL)** under the guidance of [Dr. Seth Redfield](https://sethredfield.wescreates.wesleyan.edu/).
-Please see my [Research](mvtea.github.io/research) page for more information.
+I did my undergrad at Wesleyan University, where I studied astronomy & physics and graduated with high honors in astronomy in 2021.
+My honors thesis, advised by [Dr. Roy Kilgard](http://rkilgard.faculty.wesleyan.edu/), focused on identifying and characterizing new black hole [X-ray binaries (XRBs)](https://en.wikipedia.org/wiki/X-ray_binary) in nearby galaxies.
+Before that, I worked with [Dr. Seth Redfield](https://sethredfield.wescreates.wesleyan.edu/) on simulating images from the [Solar Gravitational Lens (SGL)](https://en.wikipedia.org/wiki/Solar_gravitational_lens).

-I was the **Student Director of Van Vleck Observatory** at Wesleyan from 2019-2021, and was involved in a few astronomy outreach projects on campus as well.
-To hear more about this and other public projects, please see my [Outreach](mvtea.github.io/outreach) page.
-My teaching experience, among other things, can be found on my [CV](mvtea.github.io/cv).

 Broadly speaking, I'm interested in gravity, both in theory and observation.
-In particular, I look forward to pursuing opportunities dealing with both astrophysical and theoretical black hole physics, multi-messenger / gravitational wave astronomy, and the role compact objects can play in constraining a theory of quantum gravity.
+In particular, I look forward to pursuing research opportunities involving both astrophysical and theoretical black hole physics, multi-messenger / gravitational wave astronomy, and the role compact objects can play in constraining a theory of quantum gravity.

-*If you're looking to get in touch, my contact info can be found in the sidebar to the left (or the "Follow" button if you're on mobile).*
+*If you're looking to get in touch, my contact info can be found in the sidebar to the left (or the "Follow" button if you're on mobile), as can my most recent CV.*